flandrade/react-google-login/README.md

 You can use `addScopes` from `useGoogleLogin` hook to request additional scopes with `cliendId`, `onAddScopesSuccess`, and `onAddScopesFailure` as shown in the example.
+If you want to grant offline access to the new scopes, don't forget to also include `responseType: 'code'` and `promp: 'consent'`.

-NOTE: It would only run if `signIn` or `GoogleLogin` button was used before and the user is logged in.
-For this reason, `isSignedIn` should be set to `true` in the first signin attempt or initialization.
+NOTE: `addScopes` can only be used if the user is already logged in.

 ```js
 import { useGoogleLogin } from 'react-google-login'